Aladin147/ZinApp/docs/TECHNICAL_DEBT_RESOLUTION_PLAN.md

 ### Tasks

 #### 3.1 Complete Provider Migration
-- [ ] Identify all remaining providers using the old pattern
+- [x] Identify all remaining providers using the old pattern
-- [ ] Create a migration plan for each provider
+- [x] Create a migration plan for each provider
-- [ ] Convert providers to Riverpod
+- [x] Convert providers to Riverpod (using `@riverpod` generator)
-- [ ] Update all references to use the new providers
+- [x] Update all references to use the new providers
-- [ ] Verify that all providers work correctly
+- [x] Verify that all providers work correctly

 #### 3.2 Standardize State Management
-- [ ] Define standard patterns for different types of state
+- [x] Define standard patterns for different types of state (using Riverpod, freezed)
-- [ ] Refactor existing providers to follow these patterns
+- [x] Refactor existing providers to follow these patterns
-- [ ] Implement proper error handling in all providers
+- [x] Implement proper error handling in all providers
-- [ ] Document the state management approach
+- [x] Document the state management approach (`docs/developer_guides/state_management_with_riverpod.md`, `docs/specs/riverpod-architecture.md`)

 ### Success Criteria
 - All state management uses Riverpod